arkycraft/scripts/README.md

 ***DISLCLAIMER***

-Ethical scope: Practice on your own devices, on intentionally vulnerable lab apps (CTFs), or in a lab environment with permission (Kali Linux).
+Practice on your own devices, on vulnerable lab apps DVWA, HTB, THM, CTFs and in virtual environments (Kali Linux) with permission

-Legal compliance: Unauthorized testing is illegal in many jurisdictions.
+Unauthorized testing is illegal.
 Always get written permission.

-Intent: Your aim should be vulnerability discovery, reporting, and remediation — not unauthorized access or data theft.
+Your goal should be vulnerability discovery, reporting and remediation — not unauthorized access or data theft.